fearn-e/fearn-e/README.md

 Hi there!
-I'm Elowyn (Ellie for short), and alongside making music, I work on various coding projects 🙂
+I'm Ellie, and alongside making music, I work on various coding projects 🙂

 Currently finishing up my research with the ACorEx project, and will be looking to enter the industry.